 School staff members will support a student's right to participate in student government.
-The principal will ensure that the student government gives students a voice in school business.
+The principal will ensure that the students have a voice in school affairs through the student government organization.

 In the spring, the student government executive committee will meet with the principal regarding the appointment of an advisor for the following year, and careful consideration will be given to the students' input before the advisor is appointed.